it-at-m/refarch/docs/overview.md

     g --> w
 ```

-### API-Gateway
+### API gateway

-The API gateway is a ready to use component and the only exposed interface for accessing the application.
+The API gateway is a ready-to-use component and the only exposed interface for accessing the application.
 It manages all requests and routes them to the independent services.

 See [API-Gateway](./gateway.md) for further information.

 ### Frontend

-The frontend provides the ui and is developed with Vue.js.
-It calls the backend for reading and modifying data.
+The frontend provides the application UI and is developed with Vue.js.
+It calls the backend (via the API gateway) for reading and modifying data.
 It's developed separate for each application and started from a default template.

 The template is described [here](https://refarch-templates.oss.muenchen.de/frontend).

 ### Backend

-The backend provides an REST-API for reading and modifying application data.
+The backend provides a REST-API for reading and modifying application data, handles business logic and access to databases.
 Like the frontend the backend is also started from a template.

-The according template is described [here](https://refarch-templates.oss.muenchen.de/backend).
+The template is described [here](https://refarch-templates.oss.muenchen.de/backend).

 ### Web component

-In addition to the frontend there is also a template for developing web components which then can be used in other applications.
+The web components template enables development of modular frontend components which can be integrated into other applications.

-Further information regarding the web component template can be found [here](https://refarch-templates.oss.muenchen.de/webcomponent).
+This concept is also known as micro frontends.
+By default, most applications won't require this template.

+The template is described [here](https://refarch-templates.oss.muenchen.de/webcomponent).

-## Application integration (EAI)
+## Enterprise Application integration (EAI)

-Beside the development of web application the RefArch also provides presets for enterprise application integration (EAI).
+Beside the development of web applications, the RefArch also provides a template for enterprise application integration (EAI).
-This enables to interconnect two existing applications.
+This enables integration between existing applications.
+By default, most applications won't require this template.

-The according templates and documentation can he found [here](https://refarch-templates.oss.muenchen.de/eai).
+The template is described [here](https://refarch-templates.oss.muenchen.de/eai).